 At the October 7, 2015 meeting, Fairfax County reported that the design of the Innovation Center Parking Facility was advancing with a change in elevation and the inclusion of snow melters on the top deck.
-The 100% Design for the Innovation Center Parking Facility is expected by October 31, 2016, and Fairfax County stated at the August 10, 2016 Monthly Update Meeting that they are on track for design completion by that date.
-The 100% design documents are expected by the end of August.
+The 100% Design for the Innovation Center Parking Facility is expected by October 31, 2016, and Fairfax County stated at the September 7, 2016 Monthly Update Meeting that they are on track for design completion by that date.
+The 100% design documents have been completed and the bid package is being prepared.
+Fairfax County expects that the bids will be received in March or April 2017.
 Site preparation and infrastructure construction work continue at the Innovation Center Garage.
 The 100% design and bid package for the Herndon Station Parking Facility has been completed.
 Fairfax County reported at the August 10, 2016 meeting that the site permit has been approved and the bids were submitted on August 9, 2016.
 The contract award is expected in October 2016.